8075

 3. Management Information Base (MIB): This is a database or a collection of information organized hierarchically.
 The MIB is used by the SNMP agent to manage the device.
 It contains variables (also known as objects) that represent the status and configuration parameters of the device.
 Each variable in the MIB is identified by an Object Identifier (OID).
 The SNMP manager uses these OIDs to query and control the device.

-How will I know when an SNMP device has reported a problem?
+How will I know when a device has reported a problem?

 SNMP is built on the "manager-agent" architecture, which simply means that any SNMP device is either an agent or a manager.
 Any managed device or managed system that reports its status (like a switch or printer) is an agent.
 All of your agents must be configured to report to an SNMP manager, which collects and presents data from SNMP agents to network administrators who monitor your network.